storebloom/orbem-studio/docs/global-options.md

 **Tip:** Only show bars relevant to your game design to avoid UI clutter.

+### Storage Tabs

+**Type:** Multiselect

+Choose which tabs are shown in the player's storage/inventory menu.

+**Options:**
+- `items` - Collectible items
+- `weapons` - Weapons collected during gameplay
+- `gear` - Equipped gear items

+### Hide Storage Menu

+**Type:** Checkbox

+If checked, the storage/inventory menu icon is hidden from the HUD entirely.
+Useful for games that do not use inventory mechanics.

 ### Custom HUD Icons

 Override default interface icons with your own designs.